Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Proposed approach

-For discrete parameters, the prediction is done via individual classifiers for each parameter.
-We have noticed the class distribution for some parameters is imbalanced.
-To handle this challenge, we apply the weighted cross-entropy loss for every parameter.
-Specifically, we train $K=6$ classifiers; one for each of the discrete parameters.
-For the $k$th classifier with $M_k$ classes ($M_k=2$ or $4$ in our case), we calculate a loss weight for each class as $w_{k}^c = \frac{N}{N_{k}^c}$ where $N_k^c$ is the number of training examples for the $c$th class of $k$th classifier, and $N$ is the number of total training examples.
-As a result, the class with more examples are down-weighted and class with less examples are up-weighted to overcome the imbalance issue, which will be empirically demonstrated in Figure~\ref{fig:con_mat}.
-The loss term for discrete network architecture prediction is defined as:
+We have noticed the class distribution for some discrete parameters is imbalanced.
+Therefore, we apply the weighted cross-entropy loss for every parameter to handle this challenge.
+We train $M=16$ classifiers, one for each of the discrete parameters.
+For the $m$-th classifier with $N_m$ classes ($N_m=2$ or $4$ in our case), we calculate a loss weight for each class as $w_{m}^i = \frac{N}{N_{m}^i}$ where $N_m^i$ is the number of training examples for the $i$th class of $m$-th classifier, and $N$ is the number of total training examples.
+As a result, the class with more examples is down-weighted, and the class with fewer examples is up-weighted to overcome the imbalance issue, which will be empirically demonstrated in Figure.~\ref{fig:con_mat}.
+The loss term for discrete parameters deviation-prediction is defined as: